Hamas Leader's Death Makes Israeli 'Hit List' Shorter But Might Not Alter Gaza War

 Sinwar became Hamas's top leader soon after Israel's suspected assassination of Ismail Haniyeh, the group's political chief, in Tehran on July 31.

-Thanassis Cambanis, director of the U.S.-based Century Foundation think tank, said it is difficult to gauge the impact Sinwar's death will have on Hamas's viability to remain in power in Gaza.
+Thanassis Cambanis, director of the U.S.-based Century Foundation think tank, says it's difficult to gauge the impact Sinwar's death will have on Hamas's viability to remain in power in Gaza.

-But he did see two possible outcomes to Sinwar's death.
+But he does see two possible outcomes to Sinwar's death.

 "One is that Israel becomes emboldened to even more intensely pursue the complete destruction of Hamas and Gaza," he said.
 "The other option, which would be more positive, is that his death would create an opening for negotiations to actually lead to an end to the conflict."